openownership/spreadsheet-to-schema/README.md

 The path specifies where the JSONSchema object should exist and the other headings say what JSONSchema properties live at that path.

 An empty path represents the root of the JSONSchmema object.
-It will typically be of type `object` and contain properties.
+It will typically be of type `object` and contain a `properties` key.

 The path is seperated by `.` seperators.
-Each `.` represents a new sub object in the JSON.
+Each `.` represents a new sub-object in the JSON.

 There are some shortcuts to common parts of the path within JSONSchema: